HTTPArchive/almanac.httparchive.org/src/content/en/2020/cms.md

 {{ figure_markup(
   image="cms-adoption-share-2020.png",
   caption="CMS adoption share 2020.",
-  description="Pie chart showing the adoption of CMSs dominated by Wordpress taking nearly three quarters of the share (74.92%), and other CMSs making up less than 5% each: Joomla at 4.9%, Drupal at 4.7%, Wix at 3.1%, Squarespace at 2.3%, 1 C-Bitrix at 1.5% and TYPO3 CMS at 1.2%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTkUxfuK-FCn3_IYDJiEsKDmdmyKb0TSEhG8dFc0XBIXej1NO2uUOmd-9NCbWuh-MZ3xzMhK_kNT-4u/pubchart?oid=701401011&format=interactive", sheets_gid="1594044364", sql_file="top_cmss_yoy_all_clients.sql"
+  description="Pie chart showing the adoption of CMSs dominated by WordPress taking nearly three quarters of the share (74.92%), and other CMSs making up less than 5% each: Joomla at 4.9%, Drupal at 4.7%, Wix at 3.1%, Squarespace at 2.3%, 1 C-Bitrix at 1.5% and TYPO3 CMS at 1.2%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTkUxfuK-FCn3_IYDJiEsKDmdmyKb0TSEhG8dFc0XBIXej1NO2uUOmd-9NCbWuh-MZ3xzMhK_kNT-4u/pubchart?oid=701401011&format=interactive", sheets_gid="1594044364", sql_file="top_cmss_yoy_all_clients.sql"